 Research Interests and Activities

 I continue to work on the principles and methods of Empirical Modelling (through the CONSTRUIT!
 Project and in other ways).
-I have long-standing interests in the history and philosophy of computing.
+I also have long-standing interests in the history and philosophy of science.

 Steve Russ (2017) 'Mathematical Visionary: Bolzano in Bohemia'.
 Mathematics TODAY, 53 (6), 278 - 281.